-- Implant removal: Should you decide that you want to reduce the size of your breasts by having your breast implants removed, you will likely need to have a breast lift or mastoplexy performed in order to correct sagging skin that may have developed while wearing implants.
+- Implant removal: Should you decide that you want to reduce the size of your breasts by having your breast implants removed, you will likely need to have a breast lift or mastopexy performed in order to correct sagging skin that may have developed while wearing implants.

 - Implant exchange: Replacing or exchanging implants is one of the most common reasons that women choose to undergo revision surgery.

 - Capsulectomy/Capsulotomy: Both of these surgeries are performed to treat advanced capsular contracture.
 A capsulectomy is performed when the capsule has become thick and calcified because it may contain harmful bacteria that may cause new capsule formation.
-A calcified capsule is identified in the body as a foreign body, and must be removed.
-A Capsulotomy is performed when the capsule is not yet thick, but may be squeezing the implant and constraining it, causing pain and hardness.
+A calcified capsule is identified in the body as a foreign body and must be removed.
+A Capsulotomy is performed when the capsule is not yet thick but may be squeezing the implant and constraining it, causing pain and hardness.

 - Capsulorrhaphy: This procedure is done to tighten the capsule around the breast implant when the body is not doing a good job of anchoring down the implant.
-A caspulorrhaphy procedure may prevent implants from moving or shifting from their position, while providing structural support for the implant, helping it stay in place and looking natural.
+A capsulorrhaphy procedure may prevent implants from moving or shifting from their position, while providing structural support for the implant, helping it stay in place and looking natural.

-- Mastopexy: A mastopexy is the medical name for a breast lift procedure.
+- Mastopexy: A mastopexy is a medical name for a breast lift procedure.
 This procedure is performed to simply lift the breasts to a higher position on the chest and to make the nipples point outward instead of downward.
-A Mastopexy may be combined with either a breast augmentation or breast reduction procedure to achieve a more complete correction.
+A Mastopexy may be combined with either a breast augmentation or breast reduction procedure to achieve more complete correction.

 What to Expect During Breast Revision Recovery?

 You will go home after your procedure and will need someone to drive you home and stay with you to provide assistance as home.
-Most patient need a few days of rest.
+Most patients need a few days of rest.
 It is normal to experience some swelling and tenderness of your breasts and any discomfort will be relieved with oral pain medication.